-Free square kitchen pot holders pattern
+Free square kitchen pot holder pattern

 Sewing potholders is a great way to use up fabric scraps.
 If you’re anything like me, then you have a stockpile of fabric scraps just waiting to be used.
 And what better way to use them than by sewing your own potholders?
 This easy potholder pattern is the perfect way to use up those fabric scraps and add a pop of color to your kitchen.